robvold/send_nudes/README.md

 _**send_nudes**_: A simple tool for writing text to your commit history calendar.

-It works for both Github and Gitlab, Unix and Windows.
+It works for both Github and Gitlab.
 It supports most of the ascii character set, including all the capital letters, and the most commonly used special characers.
 For a complete list, look at the `letters.py`-file.
 There is no limits to the length of the text printed.

 It works by creating a shell-script, that uses gits ability to make commits in the past.